spacetelescope/catkit2/docs/services/thorlabs_mff101.rst

 Datastreams
 -----------
-``current_position``: the current position of the flip mount.
+``current_position``: The current position of the flip mount.
 This can be set to either 1 or 2, indicating position 1 or 2.
 Other values will be silently ignored.

-``commanded_position``: the commanded position of the flip mount.
+``commanded_position``: The commanded position of the flip mount.
 This can be set to either 1 or 2, indicating position 1 or 2.
 Other values will be silently ignored.